kcappieg/safari/Prototype/combat-engine_docs.md

 ######`finally(fn)`

 Takes and sets a function to be called as the last filtering method in the chain.
-This should reduce the array to a length of either 1 or 0.
+This should reduce the array to the number of targets the `Combatant` plans to attack (possibly more than one if area attack).
 Function takes array (`enemies`) and filters it.
 Must return the filtered array.

 Arguments | Type    | Notes
 ----------|---------|---------